Barmote court

-A barmote court (also written bergjisote, barghmote, bargemote and barmoot) is a court held in the lead mining districts of Derbyshire, England, for the purpose of determining the customs peculiar to the industry and also for the settlements of any disputes which may arise in connection with it.
+A barmote court (also written berghmote, barghmote, bargemote and barmoot) is a court held in the lead mining districts of Derbyshire, England, for the purpose of determining the customs peculiar to the industry and also for the settlements of any disputes which may arise in connection with it.

 History

 The barmote courts were set up in 1288, their jurisdiction extending to both the crown lands of the Duchy of Lancaster and those under individual ownership, comprising seven clearly defined districts.
 Great barmote courts with wider powers were in place by the fifteenth century, meeting at Easter and Michaelmas.
 The courts had twenty-four jurors, and were run by the barmaster and a steward.
 An appeal from the jurisdiction of the courts lies by way of certiorari, removing proceedings to the King's Bench Division of the High Court of Justice.

 Noting that "the Mineral Laws and Customs of the King's Field ... [were] uncertain and undefined, and ... in many respects inapplicable to the present Mining Operations", the High Peak Mining Customs and Mineral Courts Act 1851 and the Derbyshire Mining Customs and Mineral Courts Act 1852 were enacted, declaring that "the Mineral Laws and Customs ... shall be such as are mentioned and comprised in this Act, and no other alleged Custom or Practice shall be valid".
 The areas over which the courts could exercise their jurisdiction were: